It's not all glitz and glam and celebrity clients at media firm Harbottle & Lewis. But it is a bit...

-Corporate takes on two trainees at a time: a first-year who sits in the company secretarial subgroup and a second-year who tackles the rest.
-The former is typically tasked with admin duties “like completing Companies House forms and drafting basic board minutes,” while the latter "is more likely to be researching who the major players are in recent mergers, drafting share certificates and attending completions."
-Despite the delineation between the two roles, "it's a small team at the end of the day, so tasks for both trainees can be reasonably meaty.
-You're not locked in a data room or photocopying for months on end.”
-Once again “a lot of clients are media and entertainment-related,” though there are a few outliers in other sectors.
-“We get entrepreneurs and start-ups at the seed investment stage right up to the fully fledged companies.”
-In recent months the firm has acted for Forward Internet Group, Sixth Music Group and Boomf, a start-up founded by the Duchess of Cambridge's brother that trades in 'multi-sensory magical marshmallows' (£15 a box – who are you people?).
+The corporate department takes on two trainees at a time: a first-year who sits in the company secretarial subgroup and a second-year who tackles the rest.
+The former is typically tasked with admin duties “like completing Companies House forms and drafting basic board minutes,” while the latter “is more likely to be researching who the major players are in mergers, drafting share certificates and attending completions.”
+Despite the delineation between the two roles, “it's a small team so tasks for both trainees can be reasonably meaty.”
+You won't be surprised to hear that a lot of the team's client base comes from the TME sector, but there's also “a big focus on start-ups, especially those going through the first or second round of investment.”
+Recently the firm guided Surrey-based video game developer Kuju Entertainment through its first crowdfunding project.

 How to get a Harbottle & Lewis training contract

 As you might expect, there's plenty of clamour for a training contract at Harbottle & Lewis.
-The firm received over 400 applications in 2014 for just five training contracts.
-For the 2014/15 year, three trainees started in September, while the other two did so in March.
+The firm usually receives around 500 applications a year for its five or six vacancies.

-Harbottle doesn't run a vac scheme, so all applications are made directly for a training contract.
+Harbottle doesn't run a vac scheme, so all applications or training contracts must be made directly.
 It's rare to find the firm at any university law fairs or recruitment events, so you can't rely on charming the powers that be into giving you an interview.
 Rather you've got to make sure your typewritten application form is sufficiently impressive and shows off your personality.

 The firm vets all applicants for grades: an upper 2:1 and AAB at A level (or the equivalent) are required.
 Be sure to explain any mitigating circumstances in your application form if your scores don't quite match the brief.